 define a condition triggered transition

 A transition with such a trigger is enabled when the specified Boolean expression is true.
 If by the time the statechart comes to the source state of such transition the expression is true already, the transition becomes enabled immediately.
 Otherwise, it becomes enabled as soon as the expression becomes true – e.g., as a result of equation solving, as a change event may contain variables changing continuously according to a set of differential and algebraic equations.
-When the expression becomes true, AnyLogic determines the switch point – the moment when the expression becomes true – with the accuracy set by the user.
+When the condition becomes true, AnyLogic determines the switch point – the moment when the expression becomes true – with the accuracy set by the user.

 When specifying a change event, you should keep in mind the so-called sensitivity problem.
 Let the transition wait for the Boolean expression x>=5, and let x changes continuously in time as shown in the figure below: